davidbognar201/EPAM_MLE_MENTORING/Data governance/Data_governance_readme.txt

 --------- AWS setup ---------
 	- I created a S3 bucket called 'epam-mle-mentoring-bucket' and a IAM user, who has only a custom policy, which gives the following permissions: ("s3:ListBucket", "s3:PutObject", "s3:GetObject").
-	- I generated an acces key to this user, which will be needed during the dvc operations to access the remote storage.
+	- I generated an access key to this user, which will be needed during the dvc operations to access the remote storage.

 --------- Folder structure ---------
 	- /src -> it contains all the necessary .py scripts to run the pipelines